Japan and the Holocaust

-Although Japan was a member of the Axis, and therefore an ally of Nazi Germany, it did not actively participate in the Holocaust.
-Anti-semitic attitudes were not significant in Japan during World War II and there was little interest in the Jewish question, which was seen as a European issue.
+Although Japan was a member of the Axis, and therefore an ally of Nazi Germany, it did not actively participate nor directly support the Germans in carrying out The Holocaust.
+Anti-semitic attitudes were insignificant in Japan during World War II and there was little interest in the Jewish question, which was seen as a European issue.
 Furthermore, Nazi Germany did not pressure Japan on the issue.